grzegorz914/homebridge-denon-tv/README.md

 * RC/Media control is possible after you go to the RC app on iPhone/iPad.
 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 * Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan` (slider).
-* Inputs can be changed after long press tile in Home.app and select Input from the list or create separate tile in the Buttons section.
+* Inputs can be changed after long press tile in Home.app and select Input from the list and additionally create separate tile.
 * Sound Modes can be changed after long press tile in Home.app and select Surround Mode from the list or create separate tile in the Buttons section.
 * Digital Input Modes can be controlled by creating separate tile in the Buttons section.
 * Multiple Zone control.